What to do in Tokyo in December

 Mori Digital Art Museum

 The museum is located on Odaiba, an island in Tokyo’s harbor.
 It is difficult to describe what the museum is because it is not like any art museum I have ever seen.
-If the museum has it a motto it is “please touch”.
-You walk through room-size art displays where you can interact with the art.
+If the museum has a motto, it is “please touch”.
+You walk through room-sized art displays where you can interact with the art.
 You can stand in a digital waterfall and watch it redirect around you.
-If you step on the projection of a salamander on the ground you will squish it.
+If you step on the projection of a salamander on the ground, you will squish it.
 You can even draw your own fish and then watch it come to life and swim along the walls.

 Edo Tokyo Museum

-If you have a day where the weather is not great for outdoor activities and you are a fan of history then I recommend a visit to the Ed Tokyo Museum next to Ryogoku station that shows what Tokyo was like in the time of the Shogunate and how it has changed over time.
-There are models of what the old palace looked like as well as recreations of the Nihonbashi Bridge, a kabuki theatre and the first western-style houses which were built in the heart of the city.
+If you have a day where the weather is not great for outdoor activities and you are a fan of history, then I recommend a visit to the Ed Tokyo Museum next to Ryogoku station, which shows what Tokyo was like in the time of the Shogunate and how it has changed over time.
+There are models of what the old palace looked like, as well as recreations of the Nihonbashi Bridge, a kabuki theatre, and the first western-style houses, which were built in the heart of the city.

-We took advantage of a free tour given by one of the docents and it was amazing.
-We got much more out of our visit following our knowledgable guide around the place.
+We took advantage of a free tour given by one of the docents, and it was amazing.
+We got much more out of our visit following our knowledgeable guide around the place.

 Cost

-I have found deals as much as 50% off hotel rooms in Tokyo in winter.
-They get more crowds in the summer and frankly I will take the December weather over the August weather.
-On our latest trip we have hotel rooms in December for around $115 for a double and in late November a 5 person room at a hostel for about $43 a person.
+I have found hotel rooms in Tokyo at up to 50% off during winter.
+They get more crowds in the summer, and frankly, I will take the December weather over the August weather.
+On our latest trip, we had hotel rooms in December for around $115 for a double and in late November, a five-person room at a hostel for about $43 a person.
 That’s not cheap, but it is cheaper than a lot of major metropolitan cities.

 +Chris Christensen | @chris2x | facebook